gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 ### Recipe types

-The Compile tool can handle numerous types of packages, each of them with a different build technique.
+The `Compile` tool can handle numerous types of packages, each of them with a different build technique.

-When [MakeRecipe](/Commands/MakeRecipe) is invoked, it downloads the program's source, uncompresses it and tries to detect what kind of build system it uses.
+When [`MakeRecipe`](/Commands/MakeRecipe) is invoked, it downloads the program's source, uncompresses it and tries to detect what kind of build system it uses.
-And, surely, there are some packages on which [MakeRecipe](/Commands/MakeRecipe) cannot detect that.
+And, surely, there are some packages on which [`MakeRecipe`](/Commands/MakeRecipe) cannot detect that.
 This is when the user's interaction is needed, and some manual modifications on the Recipe must be done.

-As presented in the [Compile](/Commands/Compile) section, Compile handles compilation of programs according to a few number of "recipe types".
-For each type, there are valid declarations that you can specify, to adapt the behavior of Compile to the needs of the program that is about to be compiled.
+As presented in the [`Compile`](/Commands/Compile) section, `Compile` handles compilation of programs according to a few number of "recipe types".
+For each type, there are valid declarations that you can specify, to adapt the behavior of `Compile` to the needs of the program that is about to be compiled.
 The full list of declarations is at Appendix
 "[Recipe format specification](/Recipes/Recipe-Format-Specification/)".
 Let's see some of the main options for each type:

 #### configure recipes

-These are autoconf-based packages, and are indicated with `recipe_type=configure`.
+These are **autoconf**-based packages, and are indicated with `recipe_type=configure`.
 The most common variation in recipes of this type is the need to pass additional flags to the `configure` script.
 You can do so with the `configure_options` flag, like this: